zdenecek/pbn/README.md

 PBN is a command line tool for working with Portable Bridge Notation files.

-Credit project (zápočtový program) for Cpp Programming course at MFF Cuni.

-## Used libraries

-PBN utilizes some libraries:

-- Boost::program_options

 ## Supported functions

 - parse a file and validate it
 - printing overview information about a file
 - stripping a file of unnecessary parts
+- add analysis to a file

 ## Features plan

-- creating board analyses in a file
 - exports to pdf, html
 - stricter adherence to PBN standard (currently it is not fully compliant)
   - validate